briPXY/nn-upscaler-onnxweb/README.md

 # build bundle.min.js (production mode) and copy the backends from node_module
 npx webpack

-# run the fastify server for demo at http://127.0.0.1 (use mainstream browsers for webgpu support)
+# run the web demo at http://127.0.0.1 (use mainstream browsers for webgpu support)
 npm start
 ```
 _Select an image -> select models / runtime -> upscale_